s10257699/FEDAssignment1/README.md

 # FEDAssignment1
 Welcome to the Wave to Earth website!
 This is an ultimate online destination designed exclusively for Wave to Earth fans, plankton.
 This project aims to create a visually stunning and immersive website that serves as a central hub for fans and newcomers to explore, engage and connect with the band.
-With sleek user interface design and seamless integration through this website, the Wave to Earth website will provide a unique digital experience, showcasing the band's discography, upccoming events, and a captivating gallery that captures the essence of Wave to Earth's musically identity.
+With sleek user interface design and seamless integration through this website, the Wave to Earth website will provide a unique digital experience, showcasing the band's discography, upcoming events, and a captivating gallery that captures the essence of Wave to Earth's musically identity.

 ## Design Process
 Our design process revolves around understanding the needs and desires of Wave to Earth's diverse audience.
 Through user stories, I have identified key functionalities to ensure an optimal user experience: